mendix/docs/content/developerportal/settings/general-settings.md

 In the **Mendix Studio** section, you can see whether Studio is enabled for the app.

-You can enable Studio if it has not been enabled yet by clicking **Enable Mendix Studio**:
+You can enable Studio if it has not been enabled yet by clicking **Enable Mendix Studio**.

 {{% alert type="info" %}}
 Only Scrum Masters or custom App Team roles with the **App Settings** permission are allowed to enable Studio.